What is zoledronic acid?

 Zoledronic acid can be given on its own or with other cancer treatments.

-Zoledronic acid is given by a drip (infusion) into the vein.
-You have it through a fine tube called a cannula.
+You have zoledronic acid by a drip (infusion) into the vein.
 You usually have it in the outpatient department at the hospital.
 The infusion takes at least 15 minutes.
 It is usually given once every 3 to 4 weeks.

 Your course of zoledronic acid